WebucatorTraining/lahman-baseball-mysql/README.md

     ORDER BY b.HR DESC
     LIMIT 5;

-Without the new primary key - foreign key relationship, that query would have been:
+Without the new primary key - foreign key relationship, that query would be:*

     SELECT p.nameFirst, p.nameLast, b.HR, t.name AS team, b.yearID
     FROM batting b